(Part two of a two-part series on modern marriage)

 That’s right.
 I’m talking about the D word: disillusionment.

-Let’s face it, for most of us, our expectations of marriage and the reality of marriage are not even close.
+Let’s face it, for most of us, our expectations of modern marriage and the reality of modern marriage are not even close.

 When it comes to loving our partners, disillusionment is inevitable.
 I mean real love, not puppy love, not honeymoon-giggles, new-relationship-energy kind of love, not sugar-coated, Hollywood romance, but the love that comes with seeing who your partner actually is.